cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # Security Considerations {#sec-considerations}

+## Security Properties {#sec-properties}

-HPKE makes the following assumptions about its cryptographic dependencies.
+HPKE makes the following cryptographic assumptions about KDF interfaces:

 - Hash: Collision resistance.
 - Extract: Indifferentiable from a random oracle.
 - Expand: Behaves as a pseudorandom function wherein the first argument is the key.

+The functions specified in {{kdf-ids}} achieve these properties.
-For the DH-based KEM, HPKE also assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{GAP}}.
+Moreover, for DH-based KEMs, HPKE assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{GAP}}.
+The DH-based KEMs specified in {{kem-ids}}
+also achieve these properties.

 HPKE has several security goals, depending on the mode of operation, against active and adaptive attackers that can compromise partial secrets